 I feel so honored to be interviewed and featured in one of Malaysia’s leading English Daily, The Star, at the Craftypedia column.
-We had a long interview, head over to read more on what they had to say about me (click here), or get today’s copy from the newsstand.
-I am the cover story of The Star2 with a 2 full-page story and 2 half-page tutorial on this owl mobile!!!
+We had a long interview, head over to read more on what they had to say about me (click here) or get today’s copy from the newsstand.
+I am the cover story of The Star2 with a 2 full-page story and 2 half-page tutorials on this owl mobile!!!

 I made this nursery owl mobile, “Forest of Owls”, to share with the readers and I am so happy that the columnist, Lee Mei Li, allowed me to share it here with you all.
-As many of you may have known that I just moved in to my new home and I still have plenty to work on for the home decor.
+As many of you may have known that I just moved into my new home and I still have plenty to work on for the home decor.
 These 2 sets of nursery owl mobiles (a pink and a blue) came in time for the kids’ rooms, one for my daughter and one for my son.
 I am glad that they love it dangling from their ceiling, watching them swing under a dim nightlight and to fall asleep.

-The original plan was to design a similar owl from the owl key chain holder that my sister and I did few years ago.
+The original plan was to design a similar owl from the owl key chain holder that my sister and I did a few years ago.
 My friend told me, why not split the head and body and make them swing freely when the mobile moves.
 Good idea!
-So, I picked up my paper and pencil, sketched out a new owl and started working on it….
-Later, I added more owls, a tree and some hearts to complete the whole nursery owl mobile.
+So, I picked up my paper and pencil, sketched out a new owl and started working on it… Later, I added more owls, a tree and some hearts to complete the whole nursery owl mobile.